-Our Board met twelve times in total in fiscal year 2014.
-All incumbent directors, with the exception of Donald R. Rudkin who was elected a director in October 2014, attended at least 75% of the combined Board and committee meetings on which they served in fiscal year 2014.
-It is our policy that all members of the Board should endeavor to attend annual meetings of stockholders, and all of our directors, with the exception of Donald R. Rudkin, were in attendance at our 2014 Annual Meeting of Stockholders.
+Our Board met ten times in total in fiscal year 2015.
+All incumbent directors attended at least 75% of the combined Board and committee meetings on which they served in fiscal year 2015.
+It is our policy that all members of the Board should endeavor to attend annual meetings of stockholders and all of our directors attended our 2015 Annual Meeting of Stockholders.

 The Bylaws give our Board the authority to delegate its powers to committees appointed by the Board.
 We currently have an audit and finance committee, a compensation committee and a nominating and corporate governance committee.
 All of the members of our audit and finance committee, compensation committee and nominating and corporate governance committee are composed solely of independent directors.
 Our committees are required to conduct meetings and take action in accordance with the directions of the Board, the provisions of the Bylaws and the terms of the respective committee charters.
-Each of the audit and finance committee and nominating and corporate governance committee, and finance committee and nominating and corporate governance committee, and finance committee and nominating and corporate governance committee, and finance committee and nominating and corporate governance committee, agribusiness marketing committee, farming advisory committee, real estate committee and water committee.
-Copies of the charters for each of the audit and finance committee, compensation committee and nominating and corporate governance committee are available on our website at www.limoneira.com, and in print from us without charge upon request by writing to Investor Relations at our principal executive offices at 1141 Cummings Road, Santa Paula, California 93060.
+Each of the audit and finance committee, compensation committee and nominating and corporate governance committee may not delegate any of its authority to subcommittees unless otherwise authorized by the Board.
+Additionally, the Board has an executive committee, farming advisory committee and water committee.
+Copies of the charters for each of the audit and finance committee, compensation committee and nominating and corporate governance committee are available on our website at www.limoneira.com, and in print from us without charge upon request by writing to Investor Relations at our principal executive offices at 1141 Cummings Road, Santa Paula,

+California 93060.
 The information on our website is not, and shall not be deemed to be, incorporated by reference into this proxy statement or incorporated into any other filings that the Company makes with the SEC.